-Prenatal use of lipstick and moisturizers is linked to motor skill deficiencies in kids.
+Prenatal use of lipstick and moisturizers linked to motor skill deficiencies in kids

 Use of women's personal care products, particularly lipstick and moisturizers, during pregnancy may increase the risk of children developing motor skill problems, according to a new study.
 Results of the study of 209 New York City children are published in the journal Environmental Research.

 The findings show that children exposed during pregnancy to plasticizer chemicals known as phthalates that are widely used in personal care products like moisturizers and lipstick, as well as food containers and children's toys have adverse effects on their motor function.

 "Almost one-third of the children in our study had below or well-below average motor skills," says senior author Pam Factor-Litvak, PhD, professor of Epidemiology at the Columbia Mailman School.
 "Children with even subtle motor problems often have difficulty participating in daily activities of childhood, particularly sports.
 Children with motor problems may also experience low self-worth and self-esteem, high rates of anxiety and depression, as well as behavioural disorders, such as ADHD."

 Women are exposed to phthalates through ingestion or skin contact.
 The researchers measured levels of phthalates in urine samples from women during late pregnancy and from their children at ages three, five and seven year.The Bruininks-Oseretsky Test of Motor Proficiency short form (BOT-2), a screening test for motor problems, was administered at age 11 to assess motor skills.